bastovall/go-project/README.md

 ## Getting started
-Under the root directory, build the docker image using `docker build --tag hellogo:1.0 .` Then run the image as a container using `docker run --rm --publish 8000:8080 --name hg1 hellogo:1.0`
+Under the root directory, pull the latest image that is autobuilt in docker hub using `docker pull bryceastovall/hello:latest`.
+Then run the image as a container using `docker run --rm --publish 8000:8080 --name hg1 bryceastovall/hello:latest`